Nolelle/headphonemobileapp/README.md

    - Write unit tests for business logic
    - Create widget tests for UI components
    - Implement integration tests for features
+   - Use mock Bluetooth services for headphone interaction testing

 ## Building for Production